 But don’t brush off its polished reputation as an avid collector of all things art, amounting to over 2 million works.

-A natural ‘next stop’ after a run through Central Park, dedicate an afternoon to its 17 departments.
+The most visited museum in the US is a natural ‘next stop’ after a run through Central Park.
+You should dedicate at least an afternoon to its 17 departments.

 Classic and ancient Egyptian artwork is displayed alongside European paintings and sculptures; in another gallery are objects from the Neolithic Period up until the end of Late Antiquity.